 - Has some good manners

-- Nice to your teenager
+- Is nice to your teenager

-- Support your teenager
+- Supports your teenager

 - Cares about your teenager